 The ongoing focus on questioning the consensus, in concert with the gateway belief status of perceived consensus, underscores the importance of communicating the consensus [68,69].
 However, positive consensus messaging is not sufficient, given recent findings that misinformation can undermine positive information about climate change [33,56].
 As a complement to positive messages, inoculation interventions are an effective way to neutralize the influence of misinformation.

-Although these are nice sounding conclusions, I have one problem with it: these could never ever be one of the conclusions that can be drawn from these two experiments described in the paper…
+Although these are nice sounding conclusions, I have one problem with them: these could never ever be one of the conclusions that can be drawn from those two experiments described in the paper…

 Experiment 1 looked at misinformation in the form of “false balance media coverage” and claimed that “the greatest effects were seen in perceived consensus” and were discussed on basis of that variable.
 As described in previous post, these were the findings (in ascending order of perceived consensus in a scale of 0 → 100):

 |Consensus + inoculation + Misinformation||83.9|

 If we only look at that data, then I think we can conclude that:

 - The misinformation only message has a negative effect on the perceived consensus (which makes sense)

 - The consensus only message did just fine on its own (it showed the highest value of perceived consensus of all groups)